Lindsaykinn/lets_taco_bout_it_frontend/notes.md

 - [X] 1.
 Create separate directory for frontend
 - [X] 2.
 Create index.html file with script tag connecting your index.js.
 Ex: <script type="text/javascript" src="index.js"></script>
 - [X] 3.
 Create index.js, console.log("in index.js"), and check for the logged message in your dev tools to confirm the index.html <> index.js connection was established.
-- [ ] 4.
+- [X] 4.
 Initialize a git repo for frontend repository.
 ---
 **Connect your API to your frontend!**

-- [ ] 5.
+- [X] 5.
 Think about the JS mantra and answer this question: When the DOM Content is Loaded, I want to make a GET fetch and then manipulate the DOM in what way (usually render the data)?
-- [ ] 6.
+- [X] 6.
 Create DOMContentLoaded event listener and console.log("loaded") as the event handler to confirm we've properly set up the listener.
-- [ ] 7.
-We're eventually going to make a call to the index route of our API (ex: localhost:3000/api/v1/syllabuses).
+- [X] 7.
+We're eventually going to make a call to the index route of our API (ex: localhost:3000/tacos).
 Run your rails server and visit that end point in the browser to confirm the expected JSON data is present.
 - [ ] 8.
 We can see the JSON data in the browser but in order to access it in our frontend, we'll need to setup Cross Origin Resource Sharing (CORS)
   * In order to do this we'll need to do a couple things:
   * Navigate to your Gemfile and uncomment gem 'rack-cors' then bundle install.
 You can read more about CORS in the PART 3 notes and here.